-The table begins with the use of standard data formats and technologies, such as Direct to provide a common framework that allows data to be shared and reused across applications and system.
-These formats can describe health concepts and clinical items as well as adding contextual meaning to the abstracted information.
+The table begins with the use of standard data formats and technologies, such as direct to provide a common framework that allows data to be shared and reused across applications and systems.
+These formats can describe health concepts and clinical items as well as add contextual meaning to the abstracted information.
 In this manner, systems that receive data can process the knowledge, rather than the text, using processes similar to deductive reasoning and inference, which is the second column of the table.
-One study [59] used a standard format to represent a minimal record of essential information for patients with ESRD.
-This information included the ESRD event (which included the professional responsible for the patient information, comorbidities, medical observation events, and the context and medical causes in the event a patient was deceased.
-Local data systems could contain the ESRD patient data represented by this standard format, and it would securely be sent over the web to a centralized database for data validation and used to enhance clinical care, research and innovation.
-This information in dialysis centers to avoid unnecessary hospitalizations and rehospitalizations.
+One study59 used a standard format to represent a minimal record of essential information for patients with ESRD.
+This information included the ESRD event (which included the professional responsible for the patient information and the care unit in which the ESRD event was observed), the patient identification information, comorbidities, medical observation events, and the context and medical causes in the event that a patient was deceased.
+Local data systems could contain the

+ESRD patient data represented by this standard format, and the data would securely be sent over the web to a central database for validation and used to enhance clinical care, research, and innovation.
+This information could help dialysis centers to avoid unnecessary hospitalizations and readmissions.

-Another study [60] used a standard documentation format known as the Clinical Document Architecture (CDA) and aligned it to a schema that modeled hypertension data sets from over 30 historical cohorts spanning 15 years to develop a new data source representing interactions between environmental and clinical factors in hypertension.
-The disparate data sets were marked up within this common formant, which converged the distinct terminologies within hypertension and their environmental factors into one coherent standard, which were stored in a centralized data source.
+Another study60 used a standard documentation format known as the Clinical Document Architecture (CDA) and aligned it to a schema that modeled hypertension data sets from over 30 historical cohorts spanning 15 years to develop a new data source representing interactions between environmental and clinical factors in hypertension.
+The disparate data sets were marked up within this common format, which converged distinct terminologies within hypertension and their environmental factors into one coherent standard, and stored in a centralized data source.
 Obtaining this data could potentially help with several hypertension measures, such as control of hypertension.
 A more comprehensive assessment of the patient delivered to the provider could enhance blood pressure control.

-Finally, an additional study conducted by scientists in Prague developed the Minimal Data Model for Cardiology (MDMC) to develop a framework [61] that can map various terminological classification systems to a common data model.
-Various standards were used to create standard cardiology concepts, and a template was developed to transfer that information develop a template for transfer between disparate systems.
-The clinical contents were mapped to the MDMC as a technical expert group of cardiologists reached consensus on the appropriate vocabulary to use for over 150 concepts.
+Finally, an additional study conducted by scientists in Prague developed the Minimal Data Model for Cardiology (MDMC) to develop a framework61 that can map various terminological classification systems to a common data model.
+Various standards were used to create standard cardiology concepts, and a template was developed to transfer that information between disparate systems.
+A technical expert group of cardiologists mapped the clinical contents to the MDMC, reaching consensus on the appropriate vocabulary to use for over 150 concepts.
 As the information was exchanged between systems, a filer would automate the conversion of the data in the local EHR to the standardized concepts within the MDMC.
-In this manner, data could be exchanged and retrieved by cardiologists and researchers without either the integrity or meaning of the data being altered.
+In this manner, data could be exchanged and retrieved by cardiologists and researchers without altering either the integrity or meaning of the data.